-Planning Appeals PP2 Performance There are no targets as such for appeals, although of course the Council tries to make decisions on planning applications in a way which leads to as few appeals, and as few successful appeals, as possible.
+Planning Appeals Performance PP2

+There are no targets as such for appeals, although of course the Council tries to make decisions on planning applications in a way which leads to as few appeals, and as few successful appeals, as possible. way which

 There is no real value in trying to make a year-on-year comparison because each appeal relates to a separate planning application and a different set of circumstances, however to observe that a significant increase in the number of appeals being lost over several years would suggest that the Council needed to look closely at reviewing its decision making processes or planning policies.
-The percentage of appeals upheld has fallen, with only a third of appeals being successfully upheld compared to half during the last monitoring round of 2017-18.
-However, a positive point to note is the decrease in the number of appeals made in response to the authority's decisions - the lowest number of appeals since 2014-15 and almost 50% less than the previous monitoring period.
-Previous years 2018-2014-2015-2016-2017-16 19 15 17 18 5 14 20 16 Total appeals Planning appeals statistics for last five 0 2 Appeals upheld 3 6 7 years Percentage of 33% 0% 14% 30% 56% appeals upheld Source: Knowsley Council Development Management Monitoring System
+The percentage of appeals upheld in 2019-20 has improved compared to the last monitoring round and whilst the number of appeals made in response to the authority's decisions has increased from last year's number it is comparable to previous years.

+ıs years

+2019- 20 2015- 16 2016- 17 2017- 18 2018- 19

+Planning appeals Total appeals 15 14 20 16 9

+statistics for last five Appeals upheld 7 2 6 7 3

+years Percentage of appeals upheld 47% 14% 30% 56% 33%

+nowsley C anagemen •